rzetterberg/alven/README.md

 It is written to be deployed on `GNU/Linux`.

-Development and testing is performed inside docker containers to allow easy and consistent setup.
+Development and testing is performed inside [Docker](https://www.docker.com/) containers to allow easy and consistent setup.
 All images used in the project are based on the offical [`haskell:7.8`](https://registry.hub.docker.com/_/haskell/) and [`debian:jessie`](https://registry.hub.docker.com/_/debian/) images.